andrewvaughan/tuya-smartlife-api/.github/CONTRIBUTING.md

 #### Signed commits

-You are required to [signed all commits][sign-commits] for acceptance into this Repository.
+This project requires you to [signed all commits][sign-commits] for acceptance into this Repository.

 It's possible that Project Maintainers _may_ have to squash unverified commits into verified commits during this transition to meet new project standards.
 If you use unsigned commits, this means you may potentially lose your